linusnorton/ljn.io/_posts/2018-12-05-using-directed-acyclic-graphs-to-store-transfer-patterns.md

 ![directed-acyclic-graph](/asset/img/directed-acyclic-graphs/directed-acyclic-graph.svg){: .center }

-In fact, a tree structure is just a DAG where the parent has been restricted to a single node:
+In fact, the more common [tree structure](https://en.wikipedia.org/wiki/Tree_(data_structure)) is just a DAG where the parent has been restricted to a single node:

 ![tree](/asset/img/directed-acyclic-graphs/tree.svg){: .center }